mautrix/telegram/README.md

 3. If you have two-factor authentication enabled, send your password to the room.
 4. If all prior steps were executed successfully, the bridge should now create rooms for all your Telegram dialogs and invite you to them.

+### Chatting
+#### Group chats and channels
+You should be automatically invited into portal rooms for your groups and channels if you
+1. (re)start the bridge,
+2. receive a messages in the chat or
+3. receive an invite to the chat

+#### Private messaging
+You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.

+If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.

 ## Features & Roadmap
 * Matrix → Telegram
   * [x] Plaintext messages
   * [x] Formatted messages
+  * [ ] Non-plaintext mentions
   * [x] Locations
   * [ ] Images
   * [ ] Files